premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 ---

-41. What are the similarities between map and flatMap stream operations in Java 8?
+41. What are the similarities between `map` and `flatMap` stream operations in Java 8?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Both map and flatMap operations are a form of intermediate stream operations that take in a function and use the input function for performing various activities in the stream.
+Both `map` and `flatMap` operations are a form of intermediate stream operations that take in a function and use the input function for performing various activities in the stream.

 </blockquote>
 </details>

 ---

-42.How  to find and remove duplicate elements from a list using Java 8 easily?
+42.How  to find and remove duplicate elements from a list using Java 8?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)